Swiss railway signalling: L type

 A signal presenting the 'stop' aspect cannot be passed under any circumstances without a formal order from the train controller.
 This order can be transmitted in writing or by radio.
 In the latter case the driver must repeat the order word for word.
 Once this order has been received, the driver can proceed at a speed slow enough that they may stop short of any obstruction de 40 km/h.

 This restrictive procedure requires very slow operation.
 There is a complementary signal, shown below, which gives the order 'Proceed on sight' without needing a written order, so as to avoid huge delays in case a signal breaks down.

 In some cases, mostly entering stations, home signals and distant signals can be found on the same mast; in this case the distant signal is linked to the next home signal.

+Combined L Type(K type)

 On lines where the blocks are relatively close a system called combined has been developed.
 The signal can then be presented on the same plate is a distant signal (warning or announcement of speed), an image of the home signal (track clear, stop or speed limit).
 To be recognized as a home signal, where the alignment of the lamps would not allow, the combined signal has a distinctive supplementary plate.